Neural Architecture Search of Time-to-First-Spike-Coded Spiking Neural Networks for Efficient Eye-based Emotion Recognition: Experiments

 \subsection{Computational Efficiency}

 This section evaluates the computational efficiency of the proposed TNAS-ER, which is essential for practical deployment.
-We compare TNAS-ER with existing eye-based approaches on the SEE dataset in terms of recognition performance (WAR and UAR) and computational cost (the number of parameters and operations).
+We compare TNAS-ER with existing eye-based approaches on the SEE dataset in terms of recognition performance (WAR and UAR) and computational cost (the number of operations, parameters, and inference latency).

 As shown in Table~\ref{tab:model_compare}, TNAS-ER achieves the best balance between accuracy and efficiency.
-It surpasses all baseline methods with the highest recognition performance, while requiring only 0.03~G SynOPs and 1.04~M parameters.
-Compared to the most accurate baseline Wan \textit{et al.}~\cite{wan2025eye}, TNAS-ER reduces the number of operations by over 280$\times$ and parameters by nearly 50$\times$.
-Even when compared to the lightweight EMO model, TNAS-ER delivers nearly 6\% higher accuracy with 11$\times$ fewer operations and 1.6$\times$ fewer parameters.
+It surpasses all baseline methods with the highest recognition performance, while reducing operations, parameters, and latency by over 5.6$\times$, 1.6$\times$, and 5.8$\times$, respectively.
+Compared to the most accurate baseline Wan \textit{et al.}~\cite{wan2025eye}, TNAS-ER reduces the number of operations by over 280$\times$, parameters by nearly 50$\times$ and inference latency by over 17$\times$.
+Even when compared to the lightweight EMO model, TNAS-ER delivers nearly 6\% higher accuracy with 11$\times$ fewer operations, 1.6$\times$ fewer parameters and 17$\times$ lower latency.
 We further observe that both SNN-based methods, MSKD and ours, exhibit substantially fewer operations than ANN-based models, confirming that the intrinsic sparsity of SNNs contributes to improved computational efficiency.
 Owing to its compact architecture and TTFS coding, TNAS-ER achieves lower SynOPs than MSKD.
 These results collectively highlight the superior effectiveness and efficiency of TNAS-ER, making it particularly suitable for low-power, real-world deployments.